-Fortescue Metals Group has awarded RCR Tomlinson a $33 million contract to design, manufacture and construct a five-kilometre relocatable conveyor system for its iron ore operations in the Pilbara.
+Fortescue Metals Group has awarded RCR Tomlinson a $33 million contract to design, manufacture and construct a 5km relocatable conveyor system for its iron ore operations in the Pilbara.

 The conveyor system, to be trialled at Fortescue’s Cloudbreak mine, has been identified as a key productivity initiative for the iron ore miner’s future deposits.